hasanberkyur/airgapped-camera-nvr/README.md

 In this project I used Frigate, which is an open-source, real-time Network Video Recorder (NVR) designed for IP cameras that processes RTSP video streams locally and supports object detection using hardware-accelerated or CPU-based inference.
 It enables users to record, restream, and analyze camera feeds without relying on cloud services, making it well-suited for privacy-focused and air-gapped camera deployments.

-I deployed Frigate inside a Docker container using the provided [docker-compose.yml](configs/docker/docker-compose.yml)
+I deployed Frigate inside a Docker container using the provided [*docker-compose.yml*](configs/docker/docker-compose.yml)

-After starting the container, I configured Frigate using [config/config.yaml](configs/frigate/config.yaml), referencing the official [full configuration reference](https://docs.frigate.video/configuration/reference).
-In addition, I followed Frigate’s [camera-spesific configuration guide](https://docs.frigate.video/configuration/camera_specific/#reolink-cameras), which proved especially helpful for achieving stable RTSP streaming and optimal compatibility.
+After starting the container, which runs the [**Web-Interface**](docs/images/frigate-web-ui.png) on port 5000, I configured Frigate using [*config/config.yaml*](configs/frigate/config.yaml), referencing the official [**full configuration reference**](https://docs.frigate.video/configuration/reference).
+In addition, I followed Frigate’s [**camera-spesific configuration guide**](https://docs.frigate.video/configuration/camera_specific/#reolink-cameras), which proved especially helpful for achieving stable RTSP streaming and optimal compatibility.

 I experimented with several AI-based detection features, such as automatically starting a recording when the camera detected a book or when audio events (e.g., a baby crying) were recognized.
 While these features worked as expected, I observed that AI detection placed a significant load on the system, as Frigate was running on a Raspberry Pi with limited CPU resources.